Spacur/VRCFaceTracking-TobiiXR/README.md

 # 👀 VRCFaceTracking

-Provides real eye tracking and lip tracking in VRChat via the Tobii Stream Engine API implemented as a module for the https://github.com/benaclejames/VRCFaceTracking project.
+Provides real eye tracking in VRChat via the Tobii Stream Engine API implemented as a module for the https://github.com/benaclejames/VRCFaceTracking project.

 Please refer to the original project https://github.com/benaclejames/VRCFaceTracking for setup of avatars etc.